syncfusion-content/flutter-docs/Flutter/radial-gauge/how-to.md

 To compile the code:

-1. Once you add your code, now you can compile and check for errors.
-To compile the code, click on the compile button on the right side as shown in the video and save the process.
+1. To compile the code, click on the compile button located on the right side, as demonstrated in the video, and then save the process.

 -> need to add video.

 ## Step 6: Utilizing the custom widget on a page

-To use this custom widget on the page follow the following steps:
+To use this custom widget on the page, follow these steps:

-1. On the left navigation bar click on the widget palette.
+1. On the left navigation menu, click on the widget palette.
-2. Now, you can see a diamond symbol click on that icon.
+2. You will see a diamond symbol; click on that icon.
-3. When you click on it below to that you can see the custom code widget with your widget file name.
+3. Once clicked, you will find the custom code widget with your widget file name listed below it.
-4. To get onto the page just drag and drop it on the page.
+4. To add it to the page, simply drag and drop it on the page.
-5. Adjust the width and height of the widget by utilizing the custom widget properties available on the right side navigation bar in [FlutterFlow](https://app.flutterflow.io/).
+5. Adjust the width and height of the widget using the custom widget properties available on the right side navigation menu in [FlutterFlow](https://app.flutterflow.io/).

 ![Page](images/how-to/page.png)